paulieguk/LDW-JUN22/Content/Instructions-003.md

  - End the Lab and make sure you close both Windows just leaving the orghinal **LDW-Jun22-001: 001 LDW - Azure Cloud** lab running and continue.

+- [] This completes the activities for Lab 1 please let your instructor know that you have completed Lab 1

 Press **Next** to continue